Mysteries of Winterthurn: Background and interpretation

 Oates writes: "The first is derived primarily from a small, disturbing item I saw in the paper—several mummified infants were found in an attic of an elderly maiden lady, after her death.
 She'd lived with an older brother for most of her life."

 A catalog of horrific acts are documented in the "Honeymoon Room at Glen Mawr Manor: infant deaths, mutilated corpses, poisoned husbands, and mad women."
 The first incident Xavier investigates involves a dead child, the back of whose head has been "grossly eaten away."

 The themes exhibit manichaean contrasts: "natural and supernatural, good and evil, past and present, animate and inanimate, living and dead..."
-Biograher Joanne V. Creighton reduces the central theme of this mystery to a maxim: "Thwarted love turns to demonic evil."
+Biographer Joanne V. Creighton reduces the central theme of this mystery to a maxim: "Thwarted love turns to demonic evil."